OPEN CALL

 CERAMICS WORKSHOP

-For those with a specific interest in this area, the residency offers access to a shared ceramics workshop at the Casa de la Cultura in Carhué, as well as the use of the wood-fired kiln.
+For those with a specific interest in this area, the residency offers access to a shared ceramics workshop at the Carhué House of Culture and the use of a wood-fired kiln.

-Video and photography records of the processes carried out during the residency will be made, which will be part of the residency’s archive and used for promotion in future exhibition instances, such as museums, fairs, and exhibitions.
+Video and photographic documentation will be made of the processes carried out during the residency, which will become part of the residency’s archive and will be used for future exhibitions in museums, fairs, and shows.

 DISSEMINATION